 RECOMMENDATIONS FOR CAFÉ MUSEUM CUSTOMERS

-2. There can be a maximum of 20 people in the café at any time (excluding the employees).
+2. There can be a maximum of 20 people in the café and a maximum of 40 people on the terrace at any time (excluding the employees).

 3. A distance of 2 meters between occupied tables and between people in the queue is required.

 4. The preferred form of moving between the café and the exit is the lift.

 5. Before entering the café, hands and gloves (if the customer has their own) should be disinfected.

 6. The café can only be entered for consumption purposes.

 7. Please keep your mouth and nose covered until you are seated at the table.

 Share: Facebook, Twitter